 Finally, the financial ratings for this matrix came from A.M.
 Best.
 Multiple companies do rate insurance providers.
 But we decided to stick with one metric for our purposes.
 This score didn’t carry a ton of weight, either.
 That’s because we cut out all the lowest-rated companies from our list altogether.
 An A++ rating from A.M.
 Best is great, but that doesn’t mean you shouldn’t consider companies with a solid A rating.
 So we didn’t want to over-weight this criterion.

 There you have it.
 That's how we rated the insurance companies in question and how we got the data to do these rankings.

 Our Top Three Homeowners Insurance Companies

-Allstate is a great if you’re looking for a variety of coverage options.
-The company has a highly-rate mobile app and received above average marks for policy offerings and billing on the J.D.
+Allstate is great if you’re looking for a variety of coverage options.
+The company has a highly-rated mobile app and received above-average marks for policy offerings and billing on the J.D.
 Power study.
 We like Allstate’s option to bundle home and car insurance, especially for a discount.
-Speaking of discounts, Allstate lists 8 of them on their website for home insurance including a discount for up to 10% just for switching to Allstate and up to 10% for homeowners over the age of 55 or retired.
+Speaking of discounts, Allstate lists 8 of them on their website for home insurance including a discount of up to 10% just for switching to Allstate and up to 10% for homeowners over the age of 55 or retired.
 You can also get up to 15% off with the safe home discount for having protective devices like smoke detectors and a security system.